Day 32 - walking in snow fields in the afternoon is no fun (16.9 miles)

 After about 9 miles I finally was getting out of the snow only I had a big climb coming up.
 Right as I was getting ready to start the snowless section I see some hikers way up the ridge.
 I knew the trail didn’t go up there but it did look to be a short cut.
 I almost did the same thing but I remembered yesterday going off trail following footprints I knew were off trail.
 I glad I listened to myself as I caught up to them and they realized halfway on the ridge they had to get down, it was a waste of time but did get a good view.

 I made good time all the way to the top.
 That’s when the wind really picked up as I was hiking along the ridge, almost lost my hat.
-It was nice and level and very little snow.
+It was nice and level and with very little snow.

 Right around 7pm, dinner time, I got to the turn off to Creede.
 The next section of the actual CDT for the next 70 miles or so is suppose to be worst than what I’ve seen.
 I had already decided to hike this alternate as it’s saves a lot of time.